zsvoboda/epic_demo/README.md

 ### Users and Groups

 The demo utilizes local users for NFS access.
-All NFS access from Epic daemons (with UIDs around 1000) are squashed (`all-squash`) to a single user called `epic_daemon` (UID: 2101).
-This user is a member of the `epic_daemons` local group (GID: 2100).
+All NFS access from Epic daemons (with UIDs around 1000) are squashed (`all-squash`) to a single user called `epic_daemon` (UID: 1001).
+This user is a member of the `epic_daemons` local group (GID: 1001).

 See the [`./bin/fa/fa_setup.sh`](./bin/fa/fa_setup.sh) script for more details.

-The authenticated demo scenario employs Active Directory for SMB authentication.
-A user `c14-dom-a-ad1\zsvoboda_ad` (your username and domain will be different) is used, which has no UID and GID (no `uidNumber` and `gidNumber` attributes set in Active Directory).

-See the [`./bin/fa/fa_setup.sh`](./bin/fa/fa_setup.sh) script for more details.

-### NFS Export Policies and Exports
+### NFS Export Policy and Export

-Two NFS export policies are defined on the FlashArray:
+The `nfs_epic_daemon_access_policy` NFS export policy is defined on the FlashArray:

-- `p_exchange_nfs`: For the anonymous access scenario.
-- `p_exchange_anonymous_nfs`: For the Active Directory authenticated access scenario.

-Currently, both policies are identical.
-They utilize the `all-squash` NFS export option, impersonating every user's access as the `epic_daemon` user (UID: 2101).
-User mapping is disabled in both policies, meaning access from Epic Linux daemons is not authenticated.
+The policy utilizes the `all-squash` NFS export option, impersonating every user's access as the `epic_daemon` user (UID: 1001).
+User mapping is disabled, meaning access from Epic Linux daemons is not authenticated.
 This can be easily modified to enable user mapping.
-In that case, ensure that users with all daemon UIDs are defined in the FlashArray's local user database or in Active Directory (with the `uidNumber` attribute).
+In that case, ensure that users with all daemon UIDs are defined in the FlashArray's local user database.

-Both export policies use the NFSv3 protocol.
+The policy uses the NFSv3 protocol.
 NFSv4.1 can also be used if required.

-Both policies are attached to the `md_epic_exchange` managed directory, resulting in two NFS exports:
+The policy is attached to the `epic_managed_directory` managed directory, resulting in the `EXCHANGE` NFS export.

-- `EXCHANGE`: NFSv3 export.
-- `EXCHANGE_ANONYMOUS`: NFSv3 export.

-Currently, these two exports are identical.

 See the [`./bin/fa/fa_setup.sh`](./bin/fa/fa_setup.sh) script for more details.

-### SMB Export Policies and Exports
+### SMB Export Policy and Export

-Two SMB export policies are defined:
+The `smb_epic_user_access_policy` SMB export policies is defined.

-- `p_exchange_smb`: For the anonymous access scenario.
-- `p_exchange_anonymous_smb`:  For the Active Directory authenticated access scenario.

-`p_exchange_smb` does not allow anonymous SMB access, while `p_exchange_anonymous_smb` does.

-Both SMB policies are attached to the `md_epic_exchange` managed directory, resulting in two SMB exports:
+The SMB policy is attached to the `epic_managed_directory` managed directory, resulting in the `EXCHANGE` SMB export.

-- `EXCHANGE`: SMB export for Active Directory authenticated access.
-- `EXCHANGE_ANONYMOUS`: SMB export for anonymous access.

 See the [`./bin/fa/fa_setup.sh`](./bin/fa/fa_setup.sh) script for more details.